 It was me.
 I was getting better.
 And it was so imperceptible that I hardly noticed it.

 I had been reading about psychology, neuroscience, and self improvement.
-I tried to emulate the practices of self-help gurus.
 In the beginning, it didn’t seem to work.
 I know I have to change my thought processes and habits, but it’s so hard.
 I can’t just change the way I think and feel.

 I was skeptical, but I was so desperate to give my life meaning that I kept trying new things and seeking advice.